Treatments for cancer in children and teenagers

 Your child´s treatment will depend on the stage, grade and type of cancer cells that they have.
 The stage looks at the size of the cancer and if it has spread.
 The grade can tell if the cancer grows quickly or slowly.
 Your child could have a low, moderate or high grade cancer.

 The aim of surgery is to remove the cancer cells from your child´s body and the tissue around it.
 Surgery is possible if the tumour is found in one place only or if the lymph nodes nearby are involved.
-For more information, call the National Cancer Helpline 1800 200 700 and speak to a specialist nurse.

 This therapy uses the body´s immune system to treat cancer.
 Biological therapies are often used with chemotherapy.
+Learn more about biological therapy

 Advanced cancer means that the cancer has spread from the area where it first started.
 If it spreads in the area around the tumour, it is called local spread.
 If it spreads to other areas of the body, it is called secondary cancer or metastatic cancer.